theapana/ipa-keyboard/README.md

     integrate this into their own designs if they wish
 - minimize cognitive load for linguists, language enthusiasts, hobbyists wishing to type IPA transcriptions

+Audience:

+- linguists, language enthusiasts
+- not necessarily a keyboard-layout enthusiast